 Business leaders are impatient and won’t wait weeks or months for IT to provision the infrastructure required for new services.
 The classic IT approach to projects starts with specifying, procuring, provisioning and configuring infrastructure to support the application; everything is built from scratch.
 This build-first approach is simply unsupportable going forward.
 If this is the way you approach projects today, it might well prove worthwhile to consider how you could switch to a build-last approach.

-.
+The default stance in a digital business is to adopt the consume-configure-build behavior.
 With this approach, the first step is to acquire the entire solution you need from a ready-to-go provider of cloud services (SaaS).
 If you cannot find it off the shelf, then you configure it from multiple independent services and orchestrate them into the final solution.
 Failing that, if you really cannot find what you need elsewhere, then accept that you will need to build it from scratch.
 But even then, if you do take the build-it route - the expectation is that you build upon elastic, software-defined infrastructure (IaaS) that should ideally include a platform (PaaS) complete with high-value services that accelerate solution construction.